gokhanatil/gokhanatil.github.io/about.md

 layout: page
 ---

-As a certified SnowPro Architect and Data Engineer, AWS Big Data Specialist, and Oracle Certified Professional (OCP) for EBS R12, Oracle 10g and 11g, I have a wealth of experience in the technology industry.
-I am also proud to be a co-author of the book "Expert Oracle Enterprise Manager 12c," published by Apress.
-My contributions to the Oracle users community have been recognized with the prestigious Oracle ACE award in 2011 and Oracle ACE Director award in 2016.
-I am a founding member and vice president of the Turkish Oracle User Group (TROUG) and have been invited to present at various international conferences, including Oracle Open World in San Francisco.
+As an accomplished professional with extensive experience in the technology industry, I hold certifications as a SnowPro Architect, Data Engineer, AWS Big Data Specialist, and Oracle Certified Professional (OCP) for EBS R12, Oracle 10g, and 11g.
+I take pride in co-authoring the book "Expert Oracle Enterprise Manager 12c," which was published by Apress.
+My contributions to the Oracle users community have been recognized through prestigious awards, including the Oracle ACE award in 2011 and the Oracle ACE Director award in 2016.

+I am honored to be a founding member and currently serve as the vice president of the Turkish Oracle User Group (TROUG).
+Furthermore, I have been invited to present at esteemed international conferences, including Oracle Open World in San Francisco.

 ### PUBLIC APPEARANCES